top of page

 She began dancing at the age of 3 at the Abby Lee Dance Company in Pittsburgh, PA.
 She is trained in multiple styles of dance including Contemporary, Ballet, Musical Theatre, Tap, Acrobatics, Hip-Hop, Lyrical and Jazz.
 Alivia has traveled to multiple cities around the country competing in dance and learning from some of the best choreographers in the world.
 Alivia started her professional dancing career in 2015 and booked her first job with Singer/Songwriter Todrick Hall in his music video "FREAKS LIKE ME".
 You can also find Alivia in Pop Star Mack Z's music video "Girl Party".
 Alivia has performed at multiple shows including the "Bravery and Beauty Fashion Show" benefiting the Greater Pittsburgh Women’s Shelter and Crisis Center North supporting victims of domestic violence and Happy Heart Day in Pittsburgh Pa.

 Alivia began her teaching career at Dance Ink in 2021.
 Alivia is also a certified Yoga teacher as of 2022.
-She now sits on the Board of Trustees for Ink Cares and choreographes for both Dance Ink locations along with teaching at Ink Cares after school locations "Shady Side Academy" and "Montour Elementary"
+She now sits on the Board of Trustees for Ink Cares and choreographes for Dance Ink.

 Alivia is excited to share her knowledge with her students and looks forward to the future of Dance Ink.